- Our History

 UMass Lowell EMS currently runs as a Class V Ambulance and has all the capabilities of a regional EMS service provider, minus the patient transporting.
 We provide emergency medical services to the students, faculty and staff of the university as well as the community at large as needed.

-UMass Lowell EMS currently has a staff of approximately 30 EMTs trained at the EMT Level.
+- UMass Lowell EMS currently has a staff of approximately 30 EMTs trained at the EMT Level.
 They work out of three Class V ambulances.
-EMTs are kept up to date on Emergency Response and Medical Training as well as Driving Certification classified by NFPA.
+EMTs are kept up to date on Emergency Response and Medical Training as well as Driving Certification classified by NSC.

 UMass Lowell EMS is a proud member of the National Collegiate EMS Foundation (NCEMSF) that currently has around 300 member colleges from around North America.
 UMass Lowell EMS has been recognized for the following awards: